cuboulder-MSD/digColl_leahNovick/README.md

 ### Name
 Individual(s) or corporate entities that created or are associated with the work.

-Common names seen in the collection include:[Novick, Léah](http://id.loc.gov/authorities/names/n2008021963)
+Common names seen in the collection include: [Novick, Léah](http://id.loc.gov/authorities/names/n2008021963)

 ### Resource Type
 A term that specifies the characteristics and general type of content of the resource.